Metadata Schema Validation and Linting for Geospatial Workflows

 return {"valid": len(errors) == 0, "errors": errors}

-A typical GitHub Actions workflow should:
+A complete validation workflow should:

 • Trigger on push and pull_request targeting metadata directories

-• Run the linter first; exit immediately on failure
+• Run the linter first; exit immediately on failure (exit code 1)

-• Run schema validation only if linting passes
+• Run schema validation only if linting passes (exit code 2 on violation)

 • Block merges if critical errors remain